-- 12.1 In order to ensure that the affairs of the College are conducted in an open and transparent manner and that the College is accountable for its use of public funds but also to its employees, its students and the community it serves, it is important for there to be appropriate complaints procedures in place and for these to be well publicised.
-Corporation Members are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistle blowing procedure in place. - 12.2 Under the ESFA's Conditions of Funding Agreement with colleges clause 15.3), students, employers and other third parties have a right to make a complaint to the ESFA in respect of the College or of any of its decisions, and this right is referred to in the College's relevant complaints and disciplinary procedures.
-Copies of these procedures can be obtained from the Clerk.
-Corporation Members in particular are reminded that under the ESFA's Procedure for dealing with complaints about post-16 education and training provision funded by the ESFA (November 2018), the ESFA can investigate complaints about: - 12.2.1 quality, management or experience of education and training: - 12.2.2 undue delay or non-compliance with published complaints procedures; - 12.2.3 poor administration; - 12.2.4 the quality of assessments; - 12.2.5 equality and diversity issues (except where there is a more appropriate mechanism for dealing with the matter through the courts or tribunals or other organisations); - 12.2.6 advance learner loans; - 12.2.7 apprenticeship providers from employers; and
+- 12.1 In order to ensure that the affairs of the College are conducted in an open and transparent manner and that the College is accountable for its use of public funds but also to its employees, its students and the community it serves, it is important for there to be appropriate complaints procedures in place and for these to be easily accessible on the College webpages.
+Corporation Members are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistle blowing procedure in place. - 12.2 Under the DfE's Conditions of Funding Agreement with colleges, students, employers and other third parties have a right to make a complaint to the DfE in respect of the College or of any of its decisions, and this right is referred to in the College's relevant complaints and disciplinary procedures.
+Copies of the complaint's procedures are accessible on the College's webpages.
+The latest information on the DfE's procedure for dealing with complaints about post-16 education and training provision funded by the Department is in its Complaints Procedure. - 12.3 Complaints made by learners following HE courses in FE colleges are directed to the Office of the Independent Adjudicator for HE.